ShivamYadav-Coding/hacktoberfest-2021/README.md

+# ALERT - Please don't send pull request to this repository any more.
+## No more pull request to this repository will be counted for Hacktoberfest.
+---
 # Hacktoberfest 2021 ✨
 Welcome everyone!:raised_hands: This repository is made for everyone who wanted to learn about open-source and paricipate in Hacktoberfest 2021.